East Azerbaijan Iran Travel Guide

 A city renowned for its stunning Islamic architecture, historic bridges, and the majestic Naqsh-e Jahan Square.

-The location of ancient Persepolis, the tomb of Hafez, and placid gardens that capture the essence of Persian poetry.
+The location of ancient Persepolis, the tomb of Hafez, and placid gardens that encapsulate the essence of Persian poetry.

-Iran's bustling capital city, featuring world-class museums, modern cafes, and insights into contemporary Iranian city life.
+Iran's bustling capital city, featuring world-class museums, modern cafes, and a look into contemporary Iranian city life.

 Combine your Tabriz visit with regional extensions for a cultural or multi-country adventure.